ibm-cloud-docs/codeengine/fleet-run.md

 :   The name of the fleet.
 This value must be unique across all fleets within the same project.
 If no fleet name is specified, a random one is generated.

 `--image`
+:   The name of the container image that is used to process the tasks.
+This value is _required_.

+`--subnetpool-name`
-:   The container image to use for the fleet.
+:   The name of the subnet pool to use for the fleet network placement.

+`--tasks-state-store`
+:   Specify the persistent data store that stores the state of the tasks of the fleet.
+This value is _required_.

 `--tasks`
 :   The number of tasks to run.